VGoku/my-read-only/README.md

 Did you see the hen cross the road?
 It was hending.
 What did the tree ask the other tree?
 Is that you barking.
+What is red and white but once struck is black.